 First, I do not hold the view that any of the above-mentioned conditions listed under “specialty areas” are problems in and of themselves.
 Rather, over the course of my personal and professional journey, I have found that conditions like these are often symptoms of deeper issues not initially recognized by the client.

 Often, the ultimate goal of therapy is to “feel” better.
 There are three primary therapeutic intervention points which may be utilized in order to achieve that goal: cognition (aka thoughts), behaviors (aka actions), and emotions (aka feelings).
 Or, as a client recently clarified with me: “You mean the head, the feet, and the heart?”
 Yes, that’s exactly it!

 It is for the reasons outlined above that I often see the deeper, more long-term changes in clients resulting from a therapeutic path involving the processing of emotions.
 I often say: “My job is to provide the safety, and your job is to take the risk.”
-While it is possible to “think” or “act” your way to feeling different, it is also true that one can “feel” their way into thinking and acting different.
-Based on thousands of sessions, the latter approach is the one I most often recommend taking.
+While it is possible to “think” or “act” your way to feeling different, it is also true that one can physically and emotionally feel their way into thinking and acting different.
+Based on over 10,000 sessions, the latter approach is the one I most often recommend taking.